 That depends on each one of us, on university management, faculty management, academics, and students.
-To take it slightly technocratically, universities in the Aurora Alliance all place somewhat higher in the global rankings than UP.
-That means that we have something to learn from our partners, and then to implement that within the context of Palacký University.
+Technically speaking, the universities in the Aurora Alliance all rank somewhat higher in the global rankings than UP.
+That means that we have something to learn from our partners, and to implement within the context of Palacký University.
 The modernisation potential of our membership in the Aurora Alliance starts with teaching and continues through to research all the way to say, communications with the public.
 At the same time, it also means that our partners could learn something from us.

-The universities in the Aurora Alliance are aiming their activities toward the themes of the environment, health, digitalisation, and cultural diversity.
-Why these themes, and how can universities help put them into practice?
+The universities in the Aurora Alliance are focused on collboraiton in the areas of environment, health, digitalisation, and cultural diversity.
+Why prioritising these areas, and how can universities help put these into practice?

-I’m going to answer you a bit broadly: Universities must generally fulfil the role of the avantgarde, as institutions actively operating in the public space: articulating key themes and indicating direction.
-All of the areas you’ve mentioned are among the greatest challenges we face at present, and universities are institutions which have the potential to contribute to their solutions.
-As recognised think tanks, they have to announce their responsibilities to the world.
-In addition, themes like sustainability of the environment or health have long been our own at Palacký University and form a significant part of our scientific and study portfolios.
-The area of health is one that has been really well integrated with digitalisation here because Olomouc is one of the national centres for the development of telemedicine, and sharing good praxis forms one of the pillars of cooperation within the Aurora Alliance.
+I’m going to answer you a bit broadly: Universities must generally fulfill the role of the innovators, as institutions actively operating in the public space: articulating key themes and indicating direction.
+All of the areas you’ve mentioned are among the greatest challenges we face at present, and universities are institutions that have the potential to contribute to their solutions.
+As recognised knowledge-generating nd sharing insitutions, they have their responsibilities towards society.
+In addition, themes like environmental sustainabiility and health have long been a priority at Palacký University and form a significant part of our scientific and study portfolios.
+The area of health is one that has been really well integrated with digitalisation here because Olomouc is one of the national centres for the development of telemedicine, and sharing best practices forms one of the pillars of cooperation within the Aurora Alliance.

-Civic responsibility and sustainability are one of the main themes of the Aurora Alliance, and UP has recently been devoting itself more and more to that topic.
-In your opinion, how can UP benefit the region in this respect, and how can it help on the European level?
+Civic responsibility and sustainability are among the main themes of the Aurora Alliance, and UP has recently been devoting itself more and more to that topic.
+In your opinion, how can UP benefit the region in this respect, and how can it help at the European level?

 The theme of sustainability is integral to UP.
 For example, the Department of Development and Environmental Studies led by Assoc Prof Pavel Nováček at the Faculty of Science is one of the leading expert workplaces working on long-term sustainability from various angles.
 The expert potential of that department is one that I predict Aurora will make a lot of use of.